alfolio/alfolio.github.io/_posts/2022-11-03-unity-image-editor.md

 categories: blog
 ---

-I was recently accepted into the Florida Interactive Entertainment Academy as for the Technical Art track.
+I was recently accepted into the Florida Interactive Entertainment Academy for the Technical Art track.
 I was checking out some medium blogs to to learn some image manipulation to brush up some of my technical art skils.
 Them medium gods were actually pretty darn helpful and I somehow ended up developing a janky photo editor using Unity.
 I'll be discussing my approach towards developing the photo editor in this blog.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">